Share On

 The turkey’s abdomen should feel small and soft, and with the exception of possibly the gizzard, you should not be able to feel any defined structures.
 A turkey with a distended, hard, or fluidy belly should be evaluated by a veterinarian as soon as possible as they could have a number of serious issues including egg binding, egg yolk peritonitis, or heart failure.
 You should consult a veterinarian if you have concerns about a turkey’s abdomen.

 Anyone with feces-covered feathers should be cleaned and/or have the dirty feathers trimmed using blunt-tipped scissors.
 This must be done carefully to ensure you do not accidentally cut their skin.
+Avoid trimming any feathers that appear blue where they are exiting the skin, as these are likely newly emerging pin feathers that have a blood supply, and trimming them could cause bleeding at the site of trimming.
 Be sure to contact your veterinarian if anyone has excessive fecal matting, diarrhea, or is showing other signs of concern.

 Check Their Preen Gland

 At the base of the turkey’s tail is the preen, or uropygial, gland.
 Aside from the gland itself, which has small lobes on each side, it should not have any additional lumps, and the lobes should be fairly symmetrical and soft.
 Orange-tinged oily discharge from the tip of the gland is normal, but there should be no other areas with discharge.
-It is not uncommon for this area to be a bit dirty if the turkey has access to dirt for dust bathing.
-Check this area for external parasites.
+Check for parasites in this area, but don’t confuse dirt with mites.
+It’s not uncommon for this area to be a bit dirty if the turkey has access to dirt for dust bathing.

 An enlarged preen gland could indicate impaction or cancer.
 Impaction can often be handled with a warm compress periodically applied to their preen gland, but you should have a veterinarian examine the individual before beginning treatment.
 Using pressure to express a preen gland that appears large can result in damage – this is a technique that should be demonstrated to you and should only be used when a veterinarian has confirmed that the cause of the enlargement is indeed an impaction and not something else.